vanheaven-ui/my_enumerables/README.md

 ## About <a name = "about"></a>
-This project was completed under microverse remote software development curriculum.
-The requirement was to create some custom ruby enumerable methods.
-The methods created in this project were added to existing Enumerable module so that they emulate the inbuilt ruby methods.
+This project was completed under the Microverse remote software development curriculum.
+The requirement was to create some custom Ruby enumerable methods.
+The methods created in this project were added to existing Enumerable module so that they emulate the inbuilt Ruby methods.

 <h3>Methods <a name = "method"></a></h3>
 <h4>The custom methods created are listed below:</h4>